rikyoz/bit7z/README.md

 > [!NOTE]
 >
-> The presence or not of some of the above features depends on the particular shared library used along with bit7z.
-For example, 7z.dll should support all these features, 7za.dll should work only with the 7z file format, and 7zxa.dll can only extract 7z files.
+> The presence or not of some of the above features depends on the specific 7-Zip shared library used.
 >
+> For example, 7z.dll should support all these features, 7za.dll should work only with the 7z file format, and 7zxa.dll can only extract 7z files.
+>
-> For more information about the 7-zip DLLs, please check this [wiki page](https://github.com/rikyoz/bit7z/wiki/7z-DLLs).
+> For more information about the 7-Zip DLLs, please check this [wiki page](https://github.com/rikyoz/bit7z/wiki/7z-DLLs).

 > [!NOTE]
 >
-> Some other features (e.g., _automatic format detection_ and _selective extraction using regular expressions_) are disabled by default, and macro definitions must be used during compilation to have them available ([wiki](https://github.com/rikyoz/bit7z/wiki/Building-the-library)).
+> Some features (e.g., _automatic format detection_ and _selective extraction using regular expressions_) are disabled by default, and macro definitions must be used during compilation to have them available ([wiki](https://github.com/rikyoz/bit7z/wiki/Building-the-library)).

 ## 🔥 Getting Started (Library Usage)